ckane/RevolutionShellV0.1/README.md

 # RevolutionShell
-Backdoor Write in C/CPP and Listener in Python
+Backdoor For Windows Target Write in C/CPP and Listener in Python

 ## requirements: